Page Reviewed / Updated - May 2019

 The Division of Adult Services and Aging (ASA) In-Home Services program offers elderly South Dakota residents up to $750 worth of care services each month for care assistance.
 Supports may include personal care, telehealth, personal emergency response systems (PERS), nursing services, and medical supplies and equipment.

-The Homemaker and Respite Care programs are also offered via the ASA.
+The Caregiver Support Program is intended to assist unpaid caregivers of frail seniors, including those with a diagnosis of Alzheimer’s, by providing supportive services.
 Personal care assistance, light housecleaning and laundry, grocery shopping, and meal preparation are benefits one may receive, in addition to respite care.

 In addition to the state specific programs that assist in covering the cost of elderly care in South Dakota, there are also federal and non-profit programs available.
 In order to find other programs that assist in paying for care or reduce your out-of-pocket cost, make sure to use our Resource Locator Tool.
 This tool makes it easy to locate and consider all of your options and choose the program that best fits the circumstances.
 Eldercare loans and programs that aid veterans with assisted living are other available options.